Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 #### SetDataObject

-This command command is used to write data objects to the OPTIGA™.
-The field “Param” contains the type of data accessed.
+This command command is used to write data objects to the OPTIGA™ Trust M. The field “Param” contains the type of data accessed.
 The field “InData” contains the OID of the data object, the offset within the data object, and the data to be written.